DreymaR/BigBagKbdTrix/README.md

 - Get help from Brick for formatting the image tables on the layers-base page.
 	- Ask Brick for table formatting and CSS help!
-	- Also some formatting (indent, auto-b/i, box?) on blockquotes.
 	- HTML table notes:
 		- The "title" property provides mouseover alt text for the different layout names.
 		- The "caption" property is a heading.
 Need to sort out its color (for light/dark themes), though?